Algorithmic Randomness in Continuous-Time Markov Chains: Random sequences of sojourn times

 The ``sojourn time'' that a continuous-time Markov chain spends in a state before jumping to a new state may be any element of $(0,\infty]$, i.e., any duration $t$ that is either a (strictly) positive real number or $\infty$.
 This section thus develops the elements of algorithmic randomness for sequences of durations $t \in (0,\infty]$ with respect to sequences of probability measures that occur in continuous-time Markov chains.

-A \textit{rate} in this paper is a non-negative real number $\lambda \in [0,\infty)$.
+A \textit{rate} in this paper is a nonnegative real number $\lambda \in [0,\infty)$.
 We rely on context to distinguish this standard use of $\lambda$ from the equally standard use of $\lambda$ to denote the empty string.

 We interpret each rate $\lambda >0 $ as a name of the exponential probability measure with rate $\lambda$, i.e., the probability measure on $(0,\infty]$ whose cumulative distribution function $F_\lambda:(0,\infty] \rightarrow [0,1]$ is given by for all $t \in (0,\infty]$, where $e^{-\infty} = 0$.
 We interpret the rate $\lambda = 0$ as a name of the point-mass probability on $(0, \infty]$ that concentrates all the probability at $\infty$.
 This has the cumulative distribution function $F_0:(0,\infty] \rightarrow [0,1]$ given by